blakekrpec/PyPeekr/README.md

 # pypi_monitor
-Tools to use a raspberry + display as a computer stat monitoring scree.
+Tools to use a raspberry + display as a computer stat monitoring screen.

 The project is designed to have a server that hosts the computer stats over a local network.
 A client then grabs this data and presents it in a GUI on.